Verifying Switched System Stability With Logic: Proofs

-The cut premise~\textcircled{4} is proved by splitting the disjunction in $\invarianta$ with~\irref{orl} (indexed by $q \in \sigfam$ below).
-For modes $q \not= p$, the derivation leaves a compatibility condition which proves using the last (bottom) premise of rule~\irref{UGpASstmlf}.
-Note that the rule uses succedent $\lterm_p = \lterm_q$ since a symmetric condition ($\lterm_q \leq \lterm_p$) is obtained when the roles of modes $p,q \in \sigfam$ are swapped.
+The cut premise~\circled{4} is proved by splitting the disjunction in $\invarianta$ with~\irref{orl} (indexed by $q \in \sigfam$ below).
+For modes $q \not= p$, the derivation needs a compatibility condition which proves using the last (bottom) premise of rule~\irref{UGpASstmlf}, similar to the stability proof.